giffordlabcvr/Flu-GLUE/md/data_sources.md

 ### Validation and Normalization

-For each influenza A virus species, an extensive validation and normalization process was applied to the sequence and isolate data associated with GenBank entries.
+For each influenza virus species, an extensive validation and normalization process was applied to the sequence and isolate data associated with GenBank entries.
 The following steps were performed:

 1. **Grouping Entries**: Entries from the same isolate were grouped together.
 2. **Validation of Segment Numbers**: The segment number of each individual sequence was validated, addressing potential missing or incorrect information in GenBank.